Commentary from Flippy (your trapped narrator)

 - Official Rules 810: Interference - Important for doubles when teammates' discs may interact

-ElevateUT is part of the first PDGA doubles league test program, implementing these formats in a league setting under official PDGA guidelines.
+ElevateUT Disc Golf is part of the first PDGA doubles league test program, implementing these formats in a league setting under official PDGA guidelines.
 Each format enforces specific rules for how scoring, lies, and completion are determined.

 Both team members throw from each position.
 The team chooses which of the two positions to play from for the next throw.